Bijman/srb2bld/README.md

 7. Open text editor for "~/.bash_profile": `nano ~/.bash_profile`,

-8. In opened text editor from previous step write new path to executables with environment variable PATH like `export PATH="~/bin:$PATH"` in "~/.bash_profile",
+8. In the opened text editor from previous step write new path to executables with environment variable PATH like `export PATH="~/bin:$PATH"` in "~/.bash_profile",

 9. Enter `source ~/.bash_profile` or restart Git Bash.